AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 2. Integrate the Interactive Live Streaming SDK into your project.

    a.
-In `/Grale Scripts/build.gradle(Project: <projectname>)`, add the following line to add the JitPack dependency.
+In `/Grale Scripts/build.gradle(Project: <projectname>)`, add the following lines to add the JitPack dependency.

     ```xml
     all projects {